XRPLF/xrpl-dev-portal/content/_snippets/generate-step.md

 })
 </script>

-**Caution:** Ripple provides the [XRP Ledger Testnet](parallel-networks.html) for testing purposes only, and regularly resets the state of the test net along with all balances.
-As a precaution, Ripple recommends **not** using the same addresses on Testnet and Mainnet.
+**Caution:** Ripple provides the [Testnet and Devnet](parallel-networks.html) for testing purposes only, and sometimes resets the state of these test networks along with all balances.
+As a precaution, Ripple recommends **not** using the same addresses on Testnet/Devnet and Mainnet.